IBM-Cloud/terraform-provider-ibm/website/docs/r/dl_gateway.html.markdown

   Nested scheme for `as_prepend`:
   - `length` - (Required, Integer ) Number of times the ASN to appended to the AS Path.
   - `policy` - (Required, String) Route type this AS Prepend applies to.
 Possible values are `import` and `export`.
-  - `prefix` - (Optional, String) Comma separated list of prefixes this AS Prepend applies to.
+  - `prefix` - (Optional, Deprecated, String) Comma separated list of prefixes this AS Prepend applies to.
 Maximum of 10 prefixes.
-If not specified, this AS Prepend applies to all prefixes.
+If not specified, this AS Prepend applies to all prefixes. prefix will be deprecated and support will be removed.
+Use specific_prefixes instead
+  - `specific_prefixes` - (Optional, Array of Strings) Array of prefixes this AS Prepend applies to.
+If this property is absent, the AS Prepend applies to all prefixes.

 - `authentication_key` - (Optional, String) BGP MD5 authentication key.
 - `bfd_interval` - (String) Minimum interval in milliseconds at which the local routing device transmits hello packets and then expects to receive a reply from a neighbor with which it has established a BFD session.